ploomber/contributing/contributing/process-outline.md

 For more information, see [](submitting-pr.md).
 ```

-- If you want to receive early feedback, you can opem a Draft Pull Request
+- If you want to receive early feedback, you can open a Draft Pull Request
-- Once you've completed the work, clicck on "Ready to Review" and request a review
+- Once you've completed the work, click on "Ready to Review" and request a review

 ## 4. Review Process